 * If you need to cancel or reschedule, please do so at least 24 hours in advance. *

-Drop-in appointments are perfect for quick questions or basic advising, and do not require an appointment.
-Drop-in advising is managed on a first come, first seen basis through zoom for fall quarter - details are as follows:
+Drop-in appointments are perfect for quick questions or basic advising and do not require an appointment.
+Drop-in advising is managed on a first-come, first seen basis through zoom.
+These are the following hours for Winter Quarter 2021:

 Connect to drop-ins either through the zoom app or through your browser: